Joe-Z/yampa-programming/README.md

 You can build it by typing the following in the command line:
 >ghc --make main.hs -XArrows -odir odir -hidir hidir

-It was created using the [FRP](http://en.wikipedia.org/wiki/Functional_reactive_programming "FRP on Wikipedia") language [Yampa](http://www.haskell.org/haskellwiki/Yampa "Yampa on HaskellWiki") and and an [OpenGL-binding for Haskell](http://www.haskell.org/haskellwiki/Opengl "HOpenGL on HaskellWiki").
+It was created using the [FRP](http://en.wikipedia.org/wiki/Functional_reactive_programming "FRP on Wikipedia") language *['Yampa'](http://www.haskell.org/haskellwiki/Yampa "Yampa on HaskellWiki")* and and the [*OpenGL-binding* for Haskell](http://www.haskell.org/haskellwiki/Opengl "HOpenGL on HaskellWiki").

-The versions used are:
+I used [*Ubuntu* 10.04](http://www.ubuntu.com/ "ubuntu homepage").
+I assume all the code works on Windows / Mac too, but the reason I chose to develop on Ubuntu is simply the easy-to-use [*cabal*](http://en.wikipedia.org/wiki/Cabal_(software) "cabal on wikipedia")-program which makes installing packages for [GHC](http://en.wikipedia.org/wiki/Glasgow_Haskell_Compiler "ghc on wikipedia") a breeze.

+**Versions and sources** of the different packages needed:
 * [Haskell Platform 2011.2.0.1.2](http://packages.ubuntu.com/oneiric/all/haskell-platform/download "Haskell platform mirrors")
 * [Yampa-0.9.3](http://hackage.haskell.org/package/Yampa-0.9.3 "Yampa on hackage")
 * [OpenGL-2.5.0.0](http://hackage.haskell.org/package/OpenGL-2.5.0.0 "OpenGL package on hackage")